Residential Solid Waste and Recycling Services

 Latex paint will not be accepted.
 Residents are encourage to dispose of open cans of latex paint by leaving them open to dry or by adding cat litter or oil dry to help speed up solidification process.
 Paint cans containing completely dry paint, with lids removed, should then be placed next to garbage cans containing general household refuse on normal pick-up days.

-Although the facility will accept over-the-counter pharmaceuticals and insulin (no needles/sharps), it will not accept prescription medications.
 Keep Northern Illinois Beautiful will occasionally host used medication drives for these items.
-Prescription pharmaceuticals may also be disposed of for free in a 24-hour secure drop box located in the lobby of each Rockford Police Department District station listed below.
-The Rockford Police Department’s Drug Collection Unit sites are open to the public Monday – Friday from 8:00 a.m. – 5:00 p.m., excluding holidays.
+Prescription and other pharmaceuticals may also be disposed of for free in a 24-hour secure drop box located in the lobby of each Rockford Police Department District station and City Hall at the addresses listed below.
+The Rockford Police Department’s Drug Collection Unit sites are open to the public Monday through Friday from 8:00 a.m. to 5:00 p.m., excluding holidays.
 Citizens may drop off up to one, 1-gallon bag per visit, once a week.
 Medications shall be removed from the original container and placed in a clear, self-closing disposable bag, provided by the citizen disposing the medication.

 - District 1 – 1045 W. State Street